 This a lively night market packed with street restaurants.
 It’s ridiculously touristy but gives you an all-in-one place to just pick and choose what you want to have for dinner.
 My go-to restaurant here is Meng Kee Grilled Fish, and they grill the stingray fish to perfection!
 Just show them this picture and tell them that’s what you want – that’s what I do anyway

 This is where you can get the best traditional charcoal fried Hokkien Mee in Kuala Lumpur!!
 Unfortunately, I couldn’t find the restaurant – dangers of being situated in crowded Petaling Street… But supposedly it’s located opposite Hong Leong Bank, and is only open at night – so remember that when you go off in search for the best Hokkien Mee ever!

 CAKES CAKES CAKES.
-The Alexis Tiramisu cake is to die for.
+The Alexis Chocolate Strawberry Meringue and Tiramisu Cake are to die for.
 ‘Nuff said.

 Other Malaysia blog posts

 Can’t get enough of good Malaysian food?
 Definitely check out Penang then – which is said to have the BEST Peranakan cuisine evaaaar

 Interested in more than just eating?
 Check out my lowdown on what to do in KL, which includes a list of day trips as well